 Lucas had hoped to get his mate Spielberg into the director's chair for Star Wars but it was not to be.
-The Jaws and indiana Jones director did help out with Episode III however – including the Anakin and Obi-wan lightsaber duel which was one of the high points of the prequels.
-Apparently Lucas took that knowledge of modern visual effects into his next big thing War of the Worlds.
+The Jaws and Indiana Jones director did help out with Episode III however – including the Anakin and Obi-wan lightsaber duel, which was one of the high points of the prequels.
+Apparently Spielberg took that knowledge of modern visual effects into his next big thing, War of the Worlds.

 350 visual effects in A New Hope gave way to 2,200 digital effects shots in the last of the prequels to be released – and yet Revenge of the Sith is the only Star Wars film not to receive an Oscar nomination for best visual effects.

-Lucas' original is certainly the film that made Dolby Stereo popular – but the first firm to feature the sound tech was actually Barbra Streisand's A Star is Born.
+Lucas' original is certainly the film that made Dolby Stereo popular – but the first film to feature the sound tech was actually Barbra Streisand's A Star is Born.
 Which is a bit of shame because Star Was is a hell of a lot more memorable - probably even in the Streisand household.